Back to blog

 5. Prepare Play Store Release Evidence

-• Define crash, ANR, payment, login, and support-volume rollback triggers.
+• Define crash, ANR, payment, login, support-volume, and rollback triggers.

 Build A Practical Android Migration Roadmap